Article updated 2018

 Let’s be clear on the word ‘tolerate’.
 What does it mean to not tolerate the above 6 behaviours in a man?

-It doesn’t necessarily mean that you need to leave him right now, I didn’t write this so that you could immediately leave your boyfriend.
-Unless of course, you had already mostly made up your mind and this article just helped steer you towards the best decision.
+It doesn’t necessarily mean that you need to leave him right now.
+I didn’t write this so that you could immediately leave your boyfriend.
+Unless of course, you had already mostly made up your mind and this article just helped steer you towards that decision.

 You might need some time to think carefully.
 To observe him objectively (not with emotion, as it is hard to observe correctly when you are caught up in a relationship).